CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

    func new
    ```

 1. When prompted, select **C#** from the list of languages.
-Use the arrow keys to scroll up and down.
+Use the arrow keys to scroll up and down

+1. When prompted, enter the number `13` for the CosmosDBTrigger function  click enter

 1. When prompted, select **CosmosDBTrigger** from the list of templates.
 Use the arrow keys to scroll up and down.